blucz/beprepared/README.md

 beprepared is an easy and efficient way to prepare high quality image datasets for diffusion model fine-tuning.

-This project is meant for using a single compute node to prepare data sets of up to 100,000 images.
-While larger data sets are certainly possible and there is no hard limit enforced, beprepared is focusing on the problem that most people fine-tuning diffusion models will encounter without worrying about building tools suitable for preparing pre-training datasets that contain millions or billions of images.

 It is designed to facilitate both human and machine-driven data preparation work in a non-destructive environment that aggressively avoids duplication of effort, even as the data preparation workflow evolves.